KV3RZZ/KV3RZZ/README.md

 <div align="center">
 Hi!
 Come and sit down anytime.
 I'm often afk, so write in a whisper!

-I'm not against meeting new people
+I'm happy to meet new people, but I'm often too shy to approach them on my own

 Info about me will be on my strawpage
 [work in progress].